 To release the, rather large, magazine you just press the mag release button that they have conveniently added on each side so it works for lefties as well as righties.
 Once you have taken it out you soon realize the Khaos magazine is quite a piece of engineering.

 It essentially contains four 10-round magazines in one.
-Each of these has their own tensioner to push the balls up into the loading mechanism.
+Each of these has its own tensioner to push the balls up into the loading mechanism.
 As you can probably imagine, loading the Khaos magazine is not as simple as the Elite stick mags.

 First, you have to take off the top, which hinges over.
 Then pull down on the four slides that provide the tension to push the rounds into the loading mechanism.
 Once you have done this you can load your balls into the four tubes in the magazine.
 Once this is done you can release the tensioners.
 Careful how you do this as I managed to let it spring back and spew all 40 rounds over the floor!